matthewdean/brick-recreations/builds/lego-chess/pirates-pieces/README.md

 Buildability
 ------------
 - In both red and blue:
-    - The pirate captain's torso was not produced in red
+    - The pirate captain's torso was not produced in red or blue
 - In blue:
     - There is no version of the sailor's shirt with blue and black stripes, only blue and white
     - The ragged sailor's shirt was only produced in red